Plumbing Emergency Plumbing Across Truckee, CA

 - On-site diagnosis.
 On arrival we diagnose the emergency plumbing on-site — free for most repairs, $39 on minor service calls (waived if you proceed).
 You see the issue and the fix before we start.

-- Flat-rate quote.
+- The quote, in writing.
 You get a flat-rate emergency plumbing quote in writing, good for 30 days — no hourly creep and no add-ons after the fact.

-Emergency Plumbing the United States starts at Anytime, every emergency plumbing quote is flat-rate and presented in writing before work begins — no surprise add-ons, no hourly creep.
+Emergency Plumbing in Truckee, CA starts at Anytime, every emergency plumbing quote is flat-rate and presented in writing before work begins — no surprise add-ons, no hourly creep.
 Seniors (65+) and military save 10% on labor, and financing covers projects over $1,500 at 0% APR for 12 months, with no prepayment penalty.

 Our emergency plumbing carries a 10-year workmanship guarantee — separate from any manufacturer warranty on the parts themselves.
 If the emergency plumbing we performed fails because of how we did it, we come back and fix it free for a full decade.
-Water heaters and fixtures we install are backed by their full manufacturer warranty, and the parts and accessories we fit carry standard 1–5 year warranties by item.
+Appliances and fixtures we install are backed by their full manufacturer warranty, and the parts and accessories we fit carry standard 1–5 year warranties by item.

 We quote emergency plumbing on honest scope: no unnecessary up-sell, salaried (never commissioned) technicians, and a transparent diagnostic so you see exactly what we see — including the parts still in good shape.
 If a repair is the right call we say so; if replacement is the better long-term economics, we say that.
 The flat-rate emergency plumbing quote is written and good for 30 days.

-Areas we serve for emergency plumbing
+Neighborhoods & cities we serve for emergency plumbing

 We provide emergency plumbing throughout Truckee, CA and the surrounding Nevada County area.
 Serving Tahoe Donner, Donner Lake, Glenshire and surrounding neighborhoods.